 Sustainable Leadership | Through the lens of sustainability, this specialization teaches organizational leadership skills.
 The core areas of study include strategy, communication, leadership & global context, and more. |

-Sustainable Solutions | This specialization is intended to prepare students to apply sustainability principles and approaches to careers addressing complex human and environmental challenges in a variety of fields. |
+Sustainable Solutions | This specialization is intended to prepare students to apply sustainability principles and approaches to careers addressing complex human and environmental challenges in various fields. |

 A few more examples of specializations in sustainability include:

-While pursuing an online master’s in sustainability, it is always better to choose accredited sustainability colleges.
-When a school is accredited, it means that the institution has been evaluated by one or more independent accrediting organizations recognized by the U.S. Department of Education (USDE) and/or the Council for Higher Education Accreditation (CHEA), and the industry.
+While pursuing an online Master’s in Sustainability, it is always better to choose accredited sustainability colleges.
+When a school is accredited, it means that the institution has been evaluated by one or more independent accrediting organizations recognized by the U.S. Department of Education (USDE)[2] and/or the Council for Higher Education Accreditation (CHEA)[3] and the industry.
 The school is found to have gone through a high educational quality assurance procedure.
 Some of the most common agencies that accredit colleges are regional ones, such as the:

 More information on accreditation is available in the Accreditation Guide.

 A master’s in sustainability online usually comprises 35 to 48 credits.
 Students enrolled full-time in the MSus degree can generally complete the degree in about two years.
-Some online master’s in sustainability programs can be completed in twelve to eighteen months, depending on the coursework, specialization, whether one opts for Synchronous vs. Asynchronous Learning, and chosen college.
-Part-time students may require over 3 years to finish and graduate from their programs.
+Some online master’s in sustainability programs can be completed in twelve to eighteen months, depending on the coursework, specialization, whether one opts for Synchronous vs. Asynchronous Learning and chosen college.
+Part-time students may require over three years to finish and graduate from their programs.

 The master’s in sustainability online admission requirements to be met are similar to most other graduate programs.
 The following is a list of the frequently common sustainability master’s admissions requirements at most colleges: